 Behavioral marketing is something you hear about more and more often nowadays.
 But can you exactly tell what it is?

-Let’s dive into principles of behavioral marketing and figure out how you can use it to maximize the effectiveness of your marketing communications (get free pdf on how and why measure consumers' emotional responses).
+Let’s dive into the principles of behavioral marketing and figure out how you can use it to maximize the effectiveness of your marketing communications.

 Depending on the toolkit marketers apply, there are four basic types of behavioral marketing: demographic targeting, retargeting/remarketing, behavioral-based e-mail marketing, upsells and cross-sells.